Architecture, Landscape, and Design in Post-Mining Territories | Buch | 978-1-032-75942-5 | sack.de

 Verlag: Taylor & Francis Ltd

-Chapters investigate how to move from an extractivist system towards a territorialist project, working for the reappropriation of territorial resources after centuries of the subordination of local and immigrant populations.
-The first part reviews cases from European sites, including examples from France, Germany, and Romania which highlight intangible heritage as the subject of a territorial project.
-A special focus is placed on the coalfields of northern France, a Unesco World Heritage site since 2012, where many experimental projects are being carried out.
-The second part explores the great American landscapes transformed by the extractive industry, in the United States, Brazil, and Chile.
-Fully illustrated throughout, photos showcase architectural and landscape achievements and drawings of future projects.
-Contributors respond to the design challenges of post-mining landscapes, foreshadowing new and varied transformative horizons, the cases present a rich and articulate collection of ‘on-the-ground’ projects.
+Chapters investigate how to move from an extractivist system towards a territorialist project, working towards the reappropriation of territorial resources after centuries of subordination of local and immigrant populations.
+The first part reviews cases from European sites, including examples from France, Germany, and Romania that highlight intangible heritage as the subject of a territorial project.
+A special focus is placed on the coalfields of northern France, a UNESCO World Heritage site since 2012, where many experimental projects are being carried out.
+The second part explores the great American landscapes transformed by the extractive industry in the United States, Brazil, and Chile.
+Fully illustrated throughout, this book features photos showcasing architectural and landscape achievements, as well as drawings of future projects.
+Contributors respond to the design challenges of post-mining landscapes, foreshadowing new and varied transformative horizons.
+The cases present a rich and articulate collection of ‘on-the-ground’ projects.

-This book is essential to practitioners and students of architecture and urban planning, as well as associations and political and technical actors in the post-mining communities.
+This book is essential for practitioners and students of architecture and urban planning, as well as associations and political and technical actors in post-mining communities.

 Architecture, Landscape, and Design in Post-Mining Territories jetzt bestellen!